Product number: R833

 Due to concerns about the effects of global warming, awareness of energy conservation must increase and heat pumps are an effective method of reducing energy consumption.
 Hence an understanding of their operation is relevant to many engineering disciplines.
 The unit enables students to plot the pressure enthalpy and performance graphs as conditions are changed, so enhancing their understanding of the theory.

-A switch allows the user to direct the flow of the expanding vapour to either an air or water source evaporator where heat is extracted or the cycle is repeated.
+A switch allows the user to direct the flow of the expanding vapour to either an air or water source evaporator where heat is extracted, or the cycle is repeated.
 In order to recover waste heat from the compressor, the condenser cooling water also passes through a heat exchanger in the compressor casing.
-All components are mounted on a high quality ABS panel and base.
+All components are mounted on a high-quality Aluminium panel and base.

 Instrumentation includes pressure gauges, flowmeters, thermocouples and wattmeter allowing students to record all of the relevant parameters to create performance curves and refrigerant cycle diagrams.